vanruesc/stay/README.md

 stay.exclusions.push(/\/nonJSON\//);
 ```

-When linking a resource that can't be represented in JSON format, you could also consider moving it on a dedicated file server.
+When linking a resource that can't be represented in JSON format, you should consider moving it to a dedicated
+file server.
 Since Stay ignores external resources by default, the file would just open as expected.

 ## Documentation